 Britain is the only Western democracy to require worship in non-religious publicly funded schools.

-The NSS believes that imposing compulsory worship by law is a violation of young people's rights.
+We maintain that imposing compulsory worship by law is a violation of young people's and their parents' rights.
 Furthermore, it is neither appropriate, nor practical for the State to impose compulsory worship on any citizen, whether adult or child.

 We fully appreciate that school assemblies provide an excellent opportunity to bring members of a school together and create a sense of community; we recognise that assemblies with an ethical framework can make a vital contribution to school life.
 We do not however believe that it is appropriate to do so within a religious context.